 About Me - 2019 Celebrating 27 years

 I love to create beautiful animal paintings, where their life and character shines through.
 I like each one to be an individual and for you to be able to share the connection that I feel for each animal.
 I usually work in acrylic paint on canvas or board and find deep canvases help give an extra dimension.
 Occasionally I use coloured pencil or pastel for a softer effect.

 Horses are a long term passion, the knowledge and understanding gained through being with them shows in my paintings.
-I am becoming increasingly well known in East Anglia for my paintings of the critically endangered Suffolk Horse (or Suffolk Punch as it is sometimes known) where my work is appreciated by both owners and enthusiasts.
+I am becoming increasingly well known in East Anglia for my paintings which provide a record of the critically endangered Suffolk Horse (or Suffolk Punch as it is sometimes known) where my work is appreciated by both owners and enthusiasts.
 I also find the diversity of other UK rare breed and native livestock a joy to paint, especially goats, sheep and cattle.
 Membership of the Rare Breeds Survival Trust is helping me to understand the need to conserve these breeds of farm animal.

 With keen observational skills, together with an empathy when depicting wildlife, I aim for more than just a portrait, but a very natural glimpse into their life.

 Just for a complete change, and a new challenge, I occasionally tackle steam engines and tractors.

 With my work I have supported the Suffolk Punch Trust, the Suffolk Horse Society and the Zoological Society of East Anglia for many years.
 I am pleased to have provided the image for the Suffolk Horse Society Christmas card 2016 and two for the Suffolk Punch Trust 2017.
 Also on my travelling trade stand, when I take my Suffolk Punch paintings out and about, I reserve a space for Suffolk Horse literature and am always happy to talk about Suffolks.